Future of hiking

 There is an old saying that goes ‘We don’t know what we don’t know’.
 Like any other activity, this is true for hiking.
 In the ‘good old days’ our introduction to hiking was often based around clubs, scouts, or through family outings and while for many this is still the case, there are more and more hikers who just take the leap.

-When we first start hiking we all know very little so will often require help to get out bush and that drives us to look for guidance on options.
+When we first start hiking we all know very little so will often require help to get out bush and that drives us to look for guidance on options band this is where clubs, meet up groups and more and more commonly commercial entities who have identified that there is a market for people who want ‘curated’ experiences either because they are sure what to do, or who love the outdoor but just armed into the organisation component.

 This is not to say that clubs don’t have a place anymore, far from it, but for them to thrive and grow they need to diversify.
-Before the angry mobs turn up at my door with pitchforks and fire brands, I do believe that hiking clubs have a very important future to play in hiking but they need to change or else risk falling by the wayside.
+Before the angry mobs turn up at my door with pitchforks and fire brands, I do believe that hiking clubs have a very important future to play in hiking but they need to evolve and change or else risk falling by the wayside.
+By change I mean change the demographics!

-Today’s modern version of hiking clubs tend to be the meet-up groups.
-These groups often target specific audiences such as ‘young’ hikers, urban hikers, and the LGBTQIA+ community.
-These option are seen as the more modern version of hiking clubs and suit more targeted demographic groups.
-Meet-ups are often seen as less of a time commitment given you can drop in and out as your time allows without being involved in any organisational processes.
+The modern version of hiking clubs tend to be the meet-up groups and more commonly commercially based businesses that offer a variety of hiking opportunities.
+Meet up groups will often target specific audiences and communities such as ‘young’ hikers, urban hikers, and the LGBTQIA+ community.
+This option is seen as the more modern version of hiking clubs and suit more targeted demographic groups.
+Commercial operations which are becoming more common will often provide the complete package including the organisation and provision of gear.

 We need to get people of all ages, all genders, and all nationalities into hiking